-September is Hunger Action Month (HAM).
-HAM is the Feeding America® network’s nationwide awareness campaign designed to mobilize the public to take action on the issue of hunger.
+September is Hunger Action Month (H.A.M.), which is the Feeding America® network’s annual awareness campaign designed to mobilize the public to take action on the issue of hunger.
 The campaign brings attention to the reality of food insecurity in the United States and promotes ways for individuals to get involved in the movement to help end hunger.
 Food insecurity affects more than 48 million Americans in every corner of our nation — and more than 156,000 people (1 out of every 8) in Foodlink’s 10-county service area.
 This month, we raise our voice to ensure that no child, adult or senior goes to sleep on an empty stomach.

-- 30 Ways in 30 Days Calendar: A call to action calendar about hunger is a great resource on how you can do something about hunger all month long.
-Be on the lookout for the 2016 September calendar later this year.
-Here’s a look back at last year’s:
+- 30 Ways in 30 Days Calendar: Foodlink’s call-to-action calendar, pictured above, is a great resource on how you can do something about hunger all month long. | Download & print it

 - Hunger Action Day: Orange is the color of hunger (the first food stamps were orange).
-On September 3rd, wear orange to show your support and raise awareness.
+On Sept.
+14, wear orange to show your support and raise awareness.

-- Festival of Food: The annual tasting event is in September (more information will be available as we get closer!).
-More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
-Proceeds benefit Foodlink.
+- Festival of Food: Our annual fundraiser is Sept.
+18. More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
+Proceeds benefit Foodlink. | Purchase tickets